PhaneendraDulla/Contacts-Management-Web/README.md

 ### Components:
 - `AppComponent`: The root component that hosts other components.
 - `ContactDetailsComponent`: Displays a table of contacts, provides CRUD functionalities, and manages the modal to add/edit contacts.
+Also has search, sort, and pagination functionalities.
 - `ContactFormComponent`: Responsible for rendering the contact form, enabling addition and editing of contacts.

 ### Services:
-- `ContactService`: Handles API requests related to contacts, such as fetching, adding, updating, and deleting contacts.
+- `ContactService`: Handles API requests related to contacts, such as fetching, adding, updating, deleting, filtering and sorting contacts.

 ### Models:
 - `Contact` Interface: Defines the structure of a contact object with properties like id, firstName, lastName, and email.
+- `GetContactsQuery` Interface: Represents query parameters for searching, sorting, and pagination.